 How to Handle an Easter Egg Hunt with Mixed Ages

 If you’re arranging an Easter egg hunt for a group of children all of different ages, then you should try to incorporate some Easter egg hunt ideas that’ll make it fair.
 Sometimes the younger kids aren’t happy when they end up with fewer eggs than everyone else!

-One idea is to color code the eggs.
+One idea is to color code the eggs based on the age group.
 Buying and hiding chocolate or plastic eggs with different color wrappings, or real eggs with different color dyes, and assigning each color to an age group, means there are equal numbers of eggs to be found for all the age groups.

-Other ideas include arranging different hunts for the different age groups, or not having a “winner” for collecting the most eggs, but picking someone at random to get the prize.
+Other ideas include arranging different hunts for the different age groups (ex. easier to find eggs for younger children), or not having a “winner” for collecting the most eggs, but picking someone at random to get the prize.
 This helps to make it a little easier on the youngest!

 You can turn the Easter egg hunt into a search for treasure by drawing a map or putting together a series of clues.
 You can then either leave an egg in the place that the clue refers to, or give them another clue or riddle to lead them to the next location.
 It helps add an extra element to the game.

 And whether you decide to make it a treasure hunt or not, remember to set boundaries for the hunt!
 You don’t want disappointed children coming back to you an hour later to find out that they’ve been searching in the wrong place all along!

 How Many Eggs Per Child for the Easter Egg Hunt?